Site icon Vern Bender

 There is a one in a billion chance we are not in a simulation.

-• If light leaves the Alpha Centauri system, wouldn’t it be 4.5 years old when it reaches Earth?
+• If light leaves the Alpha Centauri system, would it not be 4.5 years old when it reaches Earth?

-• A clock traveling so fast that it arrives just 1 second after a ray of light from Alpha Centauri would have measured a little under 5 hours for the entire 4.5-light-year trip.
+• A clock traveling so fast that it arrives just 1 second after a ray of light from Alpha Centauri would have measured under 5 hours for the entire 4.5-light-year trip.

 • And a clock that arrives just a microsecond after the ray of light would have me assured less than a minute for the same trip.

-• Elon Musk’s argument: “the probability that this universe is base reality and not a computer simulation is one in a billion” is a sound and logical argument.
-(If you’re not aware of his full argument, google the video.)
+• Elon Musk’s argument: “The probability that this universe is base reality and not a computer simulation is one in a billion” is a sound and logical argument.
+(If you are unaware of his argument, google the video.)

 • If you are told a red team is playing a blue team at soccer this afternoon and you are asked to predict the result, what is the probability that the blue team will win?
 50%

 • schoolchildren3.
-If you are now told that the “blue team” is the French national soccer team and the “red team” is local schoolchildren, what is the probability that the blue team will .
-Now that we have more information, it’s no longer 50%… it’s now more like 99.999%
+If you are now told that the “blue team” is the French national soccer team and the “red team” is local schoolchildren, what is the probability that the blue team will?
+Now that we have more information, it is no longer 50%… it is now more like 99.999%

-• What’s going on here?
-Whilst in examples 1. and 2. both probabilities are 50% at face-value, they are actually quite different.
-The problem stems from the fact that, when stating a probability, the uncertainty of the probability is rarely stated.
+• What is going on here?
+In examples 1 and 2, both probabilities are 50% at face value but quite different.
+The problem stems from the fact that, when stating a probability, the uncertainty of the likelihood is rarely stated.
 The reality, when comparing the probabilities of a fair coin toss with a random soccer game (1. and 2.), looks like this:

-• As you can see above, whilst both probabilities are stated as 50%, the meta-probabilities are shown by the curves.
-The curves reveal that the coin toss result is known to be a 50% chance fairly accurately, but the soccer game result is known to be 50% with a large amount of uncertainty.
+• As you can see above, while both probabilities are stated as 50%, the curves show the meta-probabilities.
+The curves reveal that the coin toss result is a 50% chance fairly accurately, but the soccer game result is 50% with a large amount of uncertainty.

-• There is a one in a billion chance we are not in a simulation”, the information we have about the universe is but a speck of the total information available about the universe (the entire system/process).
-We mainly know a lot about ourselves and Earth in this time-period.
+• There is a one in a billion chance we are not in a simulation.”
+Our information about the universe is a speck of the total information available (the entire system/process).
+We mainly know a lot about ourselves and Earth in this period.
 This is highly likely to skew predictions and give them bias.

-• I’m not pretending to know whether we live in base reality or in a simulation.
+• I am not pretending to know whether we live in a base reality or a simulation.
 But I can say that the uncertainty in Elon’s probability is so great that it is no longer a meaningful/reasonable prediction.

 Exit mobile version